KevinChang0618/Analyze-US-lawenforcement-assuilted-data/README.md

 # About Project

-Edit this README file to be a more informative description of your final project.

 1. What data are we analyzing?

 - We analyze the US lawenforcement assuilted data from 1995 to 2018.
 We analyze this data to allow other who have interest about the US lawenforcement assuilted incidents for further studies.
 Also, we analyze the overall lawenforcement assult cases situations, such as finding out the trend of increasing crime number while increasing the year or not, the case number of each state in each year, what weapon caused more casualties, and whether the time(day or night) influenced the number of crime  or not, to allow us more understand the situations of us lawenforecement assult.